 While working in the private and not-for-profit sectors for more than 12 years, Mark collaborated regularly with academic, industry and government stakeholders on a range of issues and opportunities in health, science, skills development, economic development, research and mental health policy.
 While working for the private sector, he facilitated the co-development of consensus-based solutions on a number of complex regulatory issues involving multiple stakeholders.
 For example, between 2012 and 2013, he successfully co-led the creation and day-to-day management of Canada’s first industry-driven drug shortages reporting database (www.drugshortages.ca), which is still active today and managed by a multi-stakeholder steering committee.

-He also has deep, practical experience supporting the development of mental health, mental illness and addictions policy, and continues to support the development of good mental health policy in Canada as a public policy volunteer with the National Initiative for Eating Disorders (NIED).
+He also has deep, practical experience supporting the development of mental health, mental illness and addictions policy, and continues to support the development of good mental health policy in Canada as Executive Director and a public policy volunteer with the National Initiative for Eating Disorders (NIED).

 A frequent public speaker, Mark has delivered numerous keynote and refereed presentations on a range of topics, including innovation, Canada’s competitiveness, health policy, as well as a variety of scientific and regulatory issues.
 He has had the honour of delivering the Opening Address to BioQuebec’s BioContact 2009 and has appeared as an expert witness before the Canadian Academies of Health Sciences, as well as Standing Committees of the House of Commons and Senate of Canada.